konradmayer/hyperSpec.utils/README.md

 ## Installation

-You can install hyperSpec.utils from github with:
+You can install hyperSpec.utils from GitHub with:

     # install.packages("remotes")
     remotes::install_github("konradmayer/hyperSpec.utils")